mcandre/docker-first-aid-kit/README.md

 ### Docker resource allocation

-Reserve ~0.5 TB space on the host for Docker images.
+Reserve >= 256 GB space on the host for Docker resources.
+Reserve >= 1 TB on CI/CD hosts.

 This ensures smoother operation, such as when using Docker for multiple software projects.

 For laptops, ensure the host is actively receiving power from a wall outlet.
 This helps the CPU to run at a faster clock rate.